 - They build consumer loyalty

-For more than half the shopping population (66 percent according to a survey by UPS), a happy shopping experience includes reviewing a clear and concise return and refund policy prior to purchase.
+For more than half the shopping population (66 percent according to a survey by UPS), a happy shopping experience includes reviewing a return policy prior to purchase.

-Furthermore, almost 90 percent of all surveyed shoppers review return and refund policies at some point during or after the sale.
-Not to mention, a full 15% abandon the purchase altogether if they can’t find or don’t understand the merchant’s return and refund policy statement.
+- 15% abandon the purchase altogether if they can’t find or don’t understand the merchant’s return policy statement.

-Based on the behaviors indicated in these statistics, consumers consider the return and refund policy an integral aspect of their purchasing decision.
+Based on the behaviors indicated in these statistics, consumers consider the return and refund policy an integral part of their purchasing decision.

 2. Boost Your Business’s Reputation